-First, NCF will be a traditional liberal arts college that purposefully prepares students to think about the human condition through the reading the greatest writers throughout history that have struggled to define this condition and answer its challenges.
+NCF will be a traditional liberal arts college that purposefully prepares students to think about the human condition byreading the works of great writers who have explored the human condition and sought to answer its challenges.
 We aim for students to live an examined life.
-This is the foundation for preparing an educated person to go out into the world and wrestle with the issues that will face him or her in their personal and professional lives.
+This is the foundation for preparing an educated person to go out into the world and wrestle with issues they will face.

-Second, New College will use this foundation to ensure that every student graduates with the ability to do something of value, as measured by their own personal goals, as well as wages.
-Courses that aim to provide these skills will go beyond the technical content in order to teach mindsets, not merely skillsets, so that students are prepared for a rapidly changing world, including the advancement of AI.
+NCF will use this foundation to ensure every student graduates with the ability to do something of value, as measured by their own personal goals, as well as wages.
+Courses that aim to provide these skills will go beyond the technical content to teach mindsets so that students are prepared for a rapidly changing world, including the advancement of AI.
 With these two goals, we are creating a curriculum scope and sequence.

-Third, we are recruiting, hiring, training, & investing in the development of world-class faculty aligning with these aims.
+We will recruit, hire, train, & invest in the development of world-class faculty aligning with these aims.

-No other college or university in the country has implemented such a forward-thinking program, combining the best of the past and the promise of the future, and the uniqueness and marketability of its graduates will draw students to its program.
+No other college or university in the country has implemented such a forward-thinking program, combining the best of the past and the promise of the future.